angelo-v/wordpress-backup/README.md

 You have to replace the placeholders:

-<backup-container-name>: A name of your choice to identify the backup container
+`<backup-container-name>`: A name of your choice to identify the backup container
-<your-wordpress-container>: The name of the wordpress container
+`<your-wordpress-container>`: The name of the wordpress container
-<your-mysql-container>: The name of your mysql container
+`<your-mysql-container>`: The name of your mysql container

-You may also specify a volume to be able to access the backup files on the docker host:
+You may also specify a volume to be able to access the backup files on the Docker host:

 `docker run --name <backup-container-name> -v </host/path/to/backups>:/backups --volumes-from=<your-wordpress-container> --link=<your-mysql-container>:mysql -d aveltens/wp-backup`

-</host/path/to/backups>: an absolute path on the system hosting the containers
+`</host/path/to/backups>`: an absolute path on the system hosting the containers

 After creating a backup you find the backup files on that path on your host system.

 ## Manual backup

+To manually create a backup of your wordpress blog use `docker exec` to run the backup command:

+`docker exec <backup-container-name> backup`

+`<backup-container-name>`: The name you chose when you created the container with `docker run`.

+> Note that `docker exec` requires at leat Docker 1.3.

+This will create two archive files under `/backups` in the container.
+If you mapped a volume you may see those files in the according directory on your host now.
+They should be named something like `backup_20141030.sql.bz2` and `backup_20141030.tar.gz`.

 Explain backup command, timestamp (only one backup per day at the moment) find backup files in the specified volume, Refer to automatic backup

 ## Restore

+> Note that `docker exec` requires at leat Docker 1.3.

 ## Automatic backups